 As they cook, mash some of the potato pieces with the back of the ladle into the gravy (see video).
 This will thicken the gravy.

-Potatoes: Cut them into bite-sized pieces.
+Cut the potatoes into bite-sized pieces.
 Smaller pieces will cook faster.
 I leave the skin on for extra fiber and nutrition.
 You can peel them if that is what you prefer.

-More flavor: Add 1 teaspoon of kasoori methi (dried fenugreek leaves) after you have taken the pan off the heat.
+- Add 1 teaspoon of kasuri methi, dried fenugreek leaves, after you have taken the pan off the heat.

 Any doubts or questions?
 Feel free to ask via the comments below.
 I will try my best to answer them for you. - Padma